 Example: For the latest tax year, your partnership had net income of $100,000.
 The $100,000 in net income will be divvied up between you and your fellow partners, and each partner will pay tax on his or her own portion on his or her individual state tax return.
 Each partner's rate will vary depending on his or her overall taxable income for the year.

 Income from your business will be distributed to you as the sole proprietor, and you will pay tax to the state on that income.

 Example: For the latest tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return.
 The rate will vary depending on your overall taxable income for the year.

-For further guidance on Maine’s corporate income tax, check the Revenue Services website.
-For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
-And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).
+For further guidance on Maine's corporate income tax, check the Maine Revenue Services.
+For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).